futuretap/InAppSettingsKit/README.md

 - `Title`: the localized title of the row
 - `File`: corresponds to the URL you want to load (e.g. "https://www.futuretap.com")

-Use the following optional IASKSpecifier properties to customize the Web View Controller:
+Use the following optional properties to customize the Web View Controller:

-- `IASKWebViewShowProgress`: set to `YES` to replace the default activity indicator on the Navigation Bar by a progress bar just below the Navigation Bar, which dynamically updates according to the [`estimatedProgress`](https://developer.apple.com/documentation/webkit/wkwebview/1415007-estimatedprogress) property of [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview).
+- `IASKWebViewShowProgress`: set to `YES` to replace the default activity indicator on the navigation bar by a progress bar just below the navigation bar, which dynamically updates according to the [`estimatedProgress`](https://developer.apple.com/documentation/webkit/wkwebview/1415007-estimatedprogress) property of [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview).
 The progress bar will be removed when page loading completes.
-- `IASKWebViewShowNavigationalButtons`: set to `YES` to show navigational buttons on the right side of the Navigation Bar.
-Their enable state will update dynamically based on the navigation history of the [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview).
+- `IASKWebViewShowNavigationalButtons`: set to `YES` to show navigational buttons on the right side of the navigation bar.
+Their enabled state will update dynamically based on the navigation history of the [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview).
-- `IASKWebViewHideBottomBar`: set to `YES` to hide the toolbar at the bottom of the screen when the `IASKAppSettingsWebViewController` is pushed on to a navigation controller.
+- `IASKWebViewHideBottomBar`: set to `YES` to hide the tab bar at the bottom of the screen when the `IASKAppSettingsWebViewController` is pushed on to a navigation controller.
 This will present the [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview) full screen and prevents situations where the user can navigate the tab bar while the `IASKAppSettingsWebViewController` stays still present.
-This setting is ignored when the `IASKAppSettingsWebViewController` is presented modally.
+This setting is ignored when `IASKAppSettingsWebViewController` is presented modally.

 For more details, open the [Sample application](#sample-application) and take a look at all rows that start with **WebView**.